google/earthenterprise/earth_enterprise/BUILD_RPMS.md

 used.

 ## Prerequisites

 The RPMs are built using Gradle, and Gradle requires Java.
-On Ubuntu (16.04) the jdk can be installed with ```apt-get install default-jdk rpm```.
+On Ubuntu (16.04) the JDK can be installed with ```apt-get install default-jdk rpm```.
 The minimum requirement is Java 7 JDK.
+Building RPMs on Ubuntu is not supported.
-It is possible to build RPMs on Ubuntu, and therefore test the build process itself there, but the resulting RPMs cannot be installed anywhere.
-To create RPM's that will install on CentOS or RHEL 6 requires building the RPM's on those same platforms.
+To create RPM's that will install on CentOS or RHEL 6 requires building the RPM's on the target platform.

-To build RPMS on CentOS or RHEL requires installing the jdk with ```yum install java-1.7.0-openjdk-devel```.
+To build RPMS on CentOS or RHEL requires installing the JDK with ```yum install java-1.7.0-openjdk-devel```.
 There are no other special prerequisites, as the SCons build target pulls down osPackage and dependencies as needed before creating RPMs.

 ## Creating RPMs

 A new SCons target was added to make RPMs, **package_install**, that can be run from the *earth_enterprise* subdirectory.
 This can be used after **stage_install** to verify the build, as it uses the stage install directory.